In this article, education experts describe the role of teachers and administrators in preventing and managing student injuries in physical education.

 Emergency Action Plan

 When an injury does occur to a child during the physical education class, creating an emergency action plan in advance can be critical to the outcome.
 It is imperative to have an emergency team in place to respond.
 School administrators and teachers should have roles assigned and established communication plans.
 Practice drills should be performed on a quarterly basis to ensure everyone understands their roles and will be able to respond in the event of an emergency.

 Robson Forensic Inc. can assist with determining if schools, teachers, and students acted in a reasonable manner when injury occurred.
 It is critical that Physical Education teachers know the best safe practices to implement when teaching their classes.
 Student safety is promoted with proper guidance, instruction, and supervision.

 Education & Youth Supervision Investigations

 Our education and supervision experts are coaches, teachers, chaperones, lifeguards, trainers and rehabilitation professionals who speak to the standards of care for organizing youth activities and programming.
-Experts in facilities, sports, recreation and supervision evaluate the safety of sports facilities, schools, playgrounds, camps, child care centers, and correctional/custodial facilities to identify the various contributing causes to a specific incident.
+Experts in facilities, sports and recreation, and supervision evaluate the safety of facilities, schools, playgrounds, camps, child care centers, and correctional/custodial facilities to identify the various contributing causes to a specific incident.

 To determine the best expert to assist on your case, please submit an inquiry through our website, or contact the author of this article.